varzy/GitComb/post/ssh_config.md

 Set the proxy for ssh connection.

-Create a new text document in your ".ssh" folder, add the following content.
+Create a new text document named `config` in your ".ssh" folder, add the following content.
 Enjoy~

 ```
 Host github.com